 A strong recovery requires leadership, bold ideas, and action — and we need your help!
 Add your name if you'll stand with Currie Dixon and the Yukon Party!

 MLA for Porter Creek Centre

-Critic for the Yukon Housing Corporation, Women’s Directorate, and French Language Services Directorate
+Critic for the Yukon Housing Corporation; Housing and Lot Development; Public Service Commission; Women and Gender Equity Directorate; and French Language Services Directorate

 Yvonne Clarke is a proud parent, entrepreneur, and dedicated member of the Yukon-Filipina community and was elected in the 2021 Territorial Election to represent the growing riding of Porter Creek Centre.

 Having moved to the Yukon nearly three decades ago, her wide-ranging professional background spans from public service to small business ownership and to extensive volunteer roles.
 A multi-lingual mother of three adult children, she wants to use her experience in areas relating to poverty, education, health, human rights, the economy and violence against women to give back to the territory.